 By performing the maintenance tasks listed above, you can ensure your HVAC system continues to function correctly even after the heavy use experienced during winter.

 Completing this spring checklist for your HVAC system also helps to prepare your unit for the upcoming summer months.

 You can complete many of the tasks listed above by yourself.
-However, having a professional technician perform a complete inspection every spring is the best option.
+However, having a professional AC Service perform a complete inspection every spring is the best option.

 Feel free to contact us today for a complete cooling system inspection, replacement, or repair services.